Chude Pam Allen

-Chude Pamela Parker Allen, also known as Pamela Parker, Chude Pamela Allen, Chude Pam Allen, Pamela Allen, and Pam Allen (born 1943) is an American activist of the civil rights movement and women's liberation movement.
+Chude Pamela Parker Allen (born 1943) is an American activist of the civil rights movement and women's liberation movement.
 She was a founder of New York Radical Women.

 Education and civil rights movement activism

 Pamela Parker was born in Pennsylvania in 1943.
 She grew up Episcopalian and lived in Solebury, Pennsylvania.
 Her mother was a nursery school teacher and her father worked as a manager in a rubber goods factory.

 Allen attended Carleton College in Northfield, Minnesota, where she studied religion.
 She joined the Students for a Democratic Society.
-During the summer of 1963, she was a counselor at the Church of the Advocate in Philadelphia where she lived with an African-American minister and his family.
+During the summer of 1963, she was a counselor at the Church of the Advocate in Philadelphia where she lived with Paul Washington, the church's African-American rector, and his family.
 In her junior year, she was one of 13 white exchange students at the Spelman College in Spring 1964.
 There she attended a seminar on nonviolence conducted by Staughton Lynd and became involved with the Committee on Appeal for Human Rights.
 She volunteered as a Freedom School teacher in Holly Springs, Mississippi, for Freedom Summer.
+During her time in Mississippi, Allen was romantically involved with Ralph Featherstone, a black Freedom Summer organizer.

 During her senior year, she was an activist on campus and spoke for the Student Nonviolent Coordinating Committee.
 She married African-American activist Robert L. Allen in 1965.
 Following her graduation from Carleton, she moved to New York City, where she worked at an agency that found homes for foster children.